pretzelai/pretzelai/README.md

 - Use **`Ctrl+Cmd+B` (Mac) / `Ctrl+Alt+B` (Linux/Windows)** or the [Pretzel Icon on the right sidebar](assets/pretzel-icon-finder.png) to activate the AI Sidebar
 - You can ask questions, generate code, or search for existing code
 - The AI always **uses the code in the active cell as context**.
 If you highlight some code in the active cell, only the highlighted code will be used as context
-- Mention `@notebook` to send additional relevant code in the current notebook as context to the AI
+- We automatically send relevant code in the current notebook as context to the AI

 _Example uses of AI Sidebar_:

-- "Modify the function `my_function` in @notebook to be more efficient" ← _this will search for the function `my_function` in the whole notebook and modify it_
+- "Modify the function `my_function` to be more efficient" ← _this will find the function `my_function` in the whole notebook and modify it_
-- "Where is the code in @notebook that removes outliers"? ← _this will search for code that removes outliers in the whole notebook_
+- "Where is the code that removes outliers"? ← _this will search the notebook for code that removes outliers and show it to you_
-- "Can you explain what this code does?" ← _this will explain the code **in the current cell**_
+- _(While cursor is in a cell with some code)_ "Can you explain what this code does?" ← _this will explain the code **in the current cell**_

 #### Adding code in the middle of existing code